leanEthereum/leanMultisig/README.md

 n = 2,000,000

 ```
-FIB_N=2000000 RUSTFLAGS='-C target-cpu=native' cargo test --release --package lean_prover --test test_zkvm -- --nocapture -- test_prove_fibonacci --exact --nocapture
+FIB_N=2000000 RUSTFLAGS='-C target-cpu=native' cargo test --release --package lean_prover --lib -- test_zkvm::test_prove_fibonacci --exact --nocapture

 ```

 Proving time:

 - i9-12900H: 2.0 s (1.0 MHz)
-- mac m4 max: 1.2 s (1.7 MHz)
+- mac m4 max: 1.15 s (1.7 MHz)

+### Security

+Johnson bound, no proximity gaps conjecture.
+123 bits of security (TODO 128 bits, which require to use hash digests of more than 8 koala-bears).

 ### Proof size

-With conjecture "up to capacity", and rate = 1/2, current proofs are about ≈ 400 - 500 KiB.
-On the [lean-vm-simple](https://github.com/leanEthereum/leanMultisig/tree/lean-vm-simple) branch, proofs are ≈ 300 KiB.
-This part has not (at all) been optimized (no Merkle pruning...): big gains are expected.

-Target:
-- 256 KiB for fast proof (rate = 1/2)
-- close to 128 KiB for slower proofs (rate = 1/4 or 1/8)
+WHIR intial rate = 1/4.
+Proof size ≈ 400 KiB.
+TODO: Merkle pruning + WHIR batch opening -> 256 KiB.
+(We can always use a rate of 1/8 of 1/16 to get a proof closer to 128 KiB at the final recursion layer).

 ## Credits